 HOVERBOARD, LAMBORGHINI STYLE

 Do your customers dream of owning a Lamborghini?
 You might be able to help without turning your store into a car showroom.
 Glyboard Corse, the hoverboard created by Automobili Lamborghini in partnership with Italian tech brand TwoDots, would make a quirky addition to any store’s product mix.
-Equipped with 8.5-inch tires, it has a dual 400W engine and can reach speed of 15 km per hour.
+Equipped with 8.5-inch tires, it has a dual 400W engine and can reach speeds of 15 km per hour.
 While riding, the owner can play music: the board is equipped with a Bluetooth speaker that can be connected to a smartphone; otherwise, it can be used to emit the unmistakable Lamborghini speeding car sound (pre-programmed into the device)!
 The hoverboard offers three styles of riding in accordance with the rider’s skill level: Road (beginner), Sport (intermediate) and Corsa (advanced).
 The maximum weight capacity is 120 kg.
-Glyboard Corse retails at 59999.
+Glyboard Corse retails at 599.99 EUR.

 www.twodots.it/lamborghini/